garybgenett/gary-os/README.md

 # Information ##################################################################
 [Information]: #information

-This collections of sections covers GaryOS and the repository in greater depth, and is not for the faint of heart.
+This collection of sections covers GaryOS and the repository in greater depth, and is not for the faint of heart.

 It is mainly here for completeness.
 The most useful information is in the